 The delicate way in which your hands touch, the easy feeling you get when you are surrounded by your people… it’s all so worth remembering.

-This job has taken me to wild and far-flung corners of the earth.
-And also to intimate and sacred spaces in people’s homes and relationships.
-I have had the honor of meeting all of the wise grandmothers, the sweetest most snuggly pups, and crazy uncles that make families what they are.
+This job has taken me to wild and far-flung corners of the earth, but also to intimate and sacred spaces in people’s homes and relationships.
+I have had the honor of meeting all of the wise grandmothers, the sweetest most snuggly pups, and crazy uncles who make families what they are.
 I love being in the mix of a wedding day.
 I love the mess, I love all of the nerves, the tears, and the sappy toasts.
-I feel honored to be in the middle something so important, and I work hard to capture it all.
+I feel honored to be in the middle of something so important, and I work hard to capture it all.

 I studied film photography in college and shot my first wedding the weekend after my college graduation.
 I got talked into shooting that first wedding and I felt pretty confident it would be a one and done kind of thing.
 After shooting for 14 long hours that day I was totally hooked.
 I loved every second of photographing that wedding.
+That was 8 years ago.
 After that, I poured myself into building my business and the rest is history!